Follow these steps to apply for fall or spring admission and join our diverse global community in Monterey, California.

 If English is not your first language, you must provide evidence of English proficiency from either the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) examinations.
 Your scores are valid for two years after the test date.
 Please check your degree of interest for more details on specific preferred minimum scores.
 If necessary, you may have the opportunity to improve your English language skills through our English Preparation for Graduate Studies program (only available in the summer).
 Scholarships are available.

-If you are applying to one of our Translation, Interpretation, and Localization Management programs, you will submit an Early Diagnostic Test (EDT) to demonstrate proficiency in your first and second languages.
+If you are applying to a master’s degree in Translation, Translation and Interpretation, Conference Interpretation or the Translation Specialization in the Translation and Localization Management degree, you will submit an Early Diagnostic Test (EDT) to demonstrate proficiency in your first and second languages.
 The program requires that you have native or near-native abilities in each of your languages of study.
 We also highly recommend that you have a minimum of 6 months of in-country experience using your second and/or third languages.

 - Optional 3rd Language